 And if he does—fingers crossed—True Romance is proof that any script—starting with #11—will be in capable hands to quench our romance with Professor Q.

 Oh, don’t forget: While spending the week with Quentin on this B&S Movies’ spotlight on his career, please surf over for a video store ‘80s history lesson with “The 37 Movies that Make Up Kill Bill.”
 It’s Sam’s—our illustrious proprietor of the video orphans you love—master thesis of Quentin’s love of the films we love.
-Quentin is us, and we are he, and he’s is the Walrus, and we’re the pigs from the gun sitting on a cornflake waiting for his next film.
+As for my own master thesis, I unpack Q with my “Exploring” feature on his Rolling Thunder reissues shingle.
+For Quentin is us, and we are he, and he’s is the Walrus, and we’re the pigs from the gun sitting on a cornflake waiting for his next film.

 Do you more from The Slate?
 Oh, hell yes you do!
 He rules!
 Check out our review and a Slate career round up for his 2012 outing, Playback.